mindfulqumachine/xla-rs/book/src/chapter_05_attention.md

 > "Attention is all you need." — Vaswani et al., 2017

 The Transformer architecture has revolutionized Artificial Intelligence, displacing Recurrent Neural Networks (RNNs) as the dominant architecture for sequence modeling.
-Unlike RNNs, which process data sequentially (and thus struggle with long-range dependencies and parallelization), Transformers process entire sequences in parallel.
+To appreciate the innovation of the Transformer, we must first understand the challenge it addresses: **Sequence Transduction**.
+This is the task of converting an input sequence into an output sequence, such as translating a sentence from English to French.

+### The Landscape Before Transformers

+For years, the dominant architectures for this task were **Recurrent Neural Networks (RNNs)**, including sophisticated variants like LSTMs and GRUs.
+RNNs process sequences sequentially—one word at a time—maintaining an internal "memory" (a hidden state) of what they have seen so far.

+#### The Bottlenecks of Recurrence

+This sequential nature causes two major problems:

+1.  **Sequential Computation:** RNNs are inherently sequential.
+You cannot process the *n*-th word until you have processed the *(n-1)*-th word.
+This prevents parallelization, making training slow and inefficient on modern GPU/TPU hardware, which thrives on parallel processing.
+2.  **Long-Range Dependencies:** RNNs struggle to maintain context over long sequences.
+Information from the distant past tends to be "forgotten" (often due to vanishing gradients).

+The revolutionary idea of "Attention Is All You Need" was to eliminate the recurrence entirely and rely solely on **attention** to draw global dependencies between input and output.
+Unlike RNNs, Transformers process entire sequences in parallel.

 At the heart of this revolution is the **Attention Mechanism**.